How to Bind Off Your Knitting for Beginners | Step-by-Step Tutorial (Part 4)

 Using the tip of your left needle, pick up the first stitch you knitted, the one sitting closest to the right end of your right needle.
 Lift it up and over the second stitch and off the tip of the needle.
 Let it drop.

-You’ve just bound off one stitch.
+You have just bound off one stitch.
 One stitch remains on your right needle.

-Step 3: Knit One More Stitch and Repeat
+Step 3: Knit One More and Repeat

-Keep repeating โ€” knit one, lift one over โ€” all the way to the end of the row.
+Keep repeating.
+Knit one, leapfrog one, all the way to the end of the row.

 Step 4: Finish Off the Last Stitch